Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |CN||An imprint indicating a steel nib; used on German nibs, principally during World War II, when gold was on Germany’s list of critical war resources.
 The mark consisted of the letters C and N side by side in a circle or ellipse.
 The letters stood for chromium and nickel, the two principal nonferrous metals in stainless steel.
 See also stainless steel.|

 |coarse||Obsolescent term for a broad nib.
 See also nib.|

-One of the more collectible high-cachet colors used for the Aero-metric version of the Parker “51”; shown to the right.
+One of the more collectible high-cachet colors used for the Aero-metric version of the Parker “51”; shown below.
 Cocoa is similar to, but lighter than, Buckskin Beige, a color used on the Vacumatic version of the “51”.
 See also Buckskin Beige.